WombatFromHell/OriginSteamOverlayLauncher/README.md

 * Add the OSOL .exe to Steam as a non-Steam game by clicking the "Add a game" button on the bottom left of the Steam window, clicking "Add a Non-Steam Game" and selecting the OSOL .exe file in the path chooser.
 * Name this new non-Steam game shortcut of OSOL (in Steam) whatever you like (such as your game's name).
 * Run this non-Steam game shortcut from the Steam library as any other Steam game and the Steam overlay and third-party overlay should show up in-game (if enabled).
-* Optional: for advanced functionality or compatibility options for particular launchers see the OSOL Wiki [FAQ page](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki).
+* **Optional:** _for advanced functionality or compatibility options for particular launchers see the OSOL project [Wiki](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki)._

 Notes
 =====
-__If you're looking for specific instructions on getting OSOL working with a particular launcher or are having issues with certain behavior you believe is related to OSOL please read the [Project Wiki Page](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki) before making an issue ticket.__
+__If you're looking for specific instructions on getting OSOL working with a particular launcher or are having issues with behavior you believe is related to OSOL please read the [project Wiki](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/wiki) before making an issue ticket.__

 If you experience crashes when starting OSOL and are running Windows 7, make sure you install the .NET 4.7.1 Redistributable found [here](https://www.microsoft.com/en-us/download/details.aspx?id=56115).